RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 I am very exited!
 In the [last Post][last] we wrote a Pong like ... well ... let's call it javascript application.
 In this post I have expanded it by the following properties:

-* The game does not start until you hit press
+* The game does not start until you hit space.
 * There are blocks that can be hit by the ball and disappear.
 * There are even blocks with 2 lives (dark blue) that turn into normal blocks on the first hit.
 * The game stops when the ball leaves the canvas downward.

 This means, there is a goal and there is a game over situation.
-So in this point one could actually call it a game.
+So at this point one could actually call it a game.
 And it even has a start screen ... did I mention that I am exitied?
+/,anma
 But, now, as always, here is a preview.
 As always you have to click the canvas to get input focus.
 If you are not viewing this blog article on blogspot and the application does not work, try the original [article page][this].

-** Note: ** This currently only works if you are viewing this article only (not in the flow of the complete blog).
+**Note:** This currently only works if you are viewing this article only (not in the flow of the complete blog).
 I am working on the problem ...

 <script src="https://raw.github.com/RudolfVonKrugstein/jshaskell-blog/master/5_Breakout/code/compiled/Breakout.js" type="text/javascript"></script>
 <canvas height="400" id="canvas3" style="background-color: white;" width="600" tabindex="1"></canvas>